-The MGH Dept. of Anesthesia, Critical Care, and Pain Medicine’s program on Medical Device Interoperability & Cybersecurity (MD PnP) will have a Scientific & Educational Exhibit at Anesthesiology 2023.
+The MGH Dept. of Anesthesia, Critical Care, and Pain Medicine’s program on Medical Device Interoperability & Cybersecurity (MD PnP) presented a Scientific & Educational Exhibit ( S1) at Anesthesiology 2023.

-Anesthesiology 2023 is the annual meeting of the American Society of Anesthesiologists which will be held this year in San Francisco October 14-16, 2023.
+Anesthesiology 2023 is the annual meeting of the American Society of Anesthesiologists which was held this year in San Francisco October 14-16, 2023.

-Our Exhibit will demonstrate “Remote Control of Ventilators and IV Pumps: An Emerging Capability with Widespread Clinical Care Implications” as well as a system for automated Total IV Anesthesia (TIVA).
-These research activities are part of our Smart and Autonomous Medical Systems (SaAMS) initiative.
+Our Exhibit demonstrated “Remote Control of Ventilators and IV Pumps: An Emerging Capability with Widespread Clinical Care Implications” as well as a system for automated Total IV Anesthesia (TIVA).
+These research initiatives fall within our Center for Smart and Autonomous Medical Systems (SaAMS).

 Exhibit Overview: